synchronoss/javamail/1.5.2/README.txt

 lz03: Use the command tag to tell the backend server whether to update the "last login" time.

 owm06: Support an OWM system property to allow us to override the non-ASCII charsets on 'personal' name (MERCURY-575).

+owm07: Avoid converting the 'personal' name if it fails (MERCURY-658).
+Apply this patch after owm06.

+omw08: Patch to fix IMAP proxy support.